ElektraInitiative/PermaplanT/doc/guidelines/api.md

 The frontend is the only user, so we only need minimal API versioning.
 The frontend only need to know if a reload is needed.

+## Files

+We use utility functions to access files in Nextcloud.

 ## Documentation

 Documentation of APIs is done via `utopia`: